calinux-py/APILEECH/README.md

 - **Manifest v3** – Uses a service worker background and declarative permissions.
 - **No browser storage for history** – Captured requests live only in memory (and in any file you export).
 Theme and small settings still use Chrome storage.
 If you store requests in browser storage, you will have a bad time.
 - **Content script** – Runs at `document_start` on all frames so the injected script is there before most fetch/XHR calls.
 - **GraphQL** – The popup can detect GraphQL requests and offer a combined-query view; the curl you copy is still per-request.
+I use this to piece together pieces of GraphQL to try to create the full picture.
+It works sometimes.

 ## License

 lmao